devadeka/vr-order-system/README.md

 For convenience, CORS has been set so that it accepts requests from any origin.
 This would need to be restricted in future.

-For simplicity sake, the API will provision for but will not test the following features:
+For simplicity sake, the API will not test the following features:
 - Pagination: frontend will only request the first 10 items
 - API versionsing: currently only V1, will not create a second version to test
 - Sort order for items on sale: currently only request in order of item id